Bongulielmi/handbook/Employment Policies/Working Remotely.md

 * You will have a quiet, private place to take phone calls and meetings
 * You will be able to work a full workday every day you're working remotely

-#### Co-working Space Subsidies

-Working remotely can add a financial burden on an individual.
-At the same time, it is also a privilege.
-While Clef is on its seed extension, Clef will subsidize co-working space costs for up to $10/day.
-Once Clef reaches profitability or raises its next major fundraising round, we will revisit this subsidy.

 ### Manager Retrospectives

 #### Regular 1:1s